-Interstate Rehabilitation projects provide for a broad range of pavement design strategies.
+NHS Arterial Rehabilitation projects provide for a broad range of pavement design strategies.
 Strategies for plant-mix asphalt pavements include, but are not limited to, removal and replacement, widening, surface preparations (mill, level, full-depth reclamation, other), overlays and seal coats.
 Strategies for Portland cement concrete pavements include, but are not limited to, crack and seat, grind (level), overlay and seal coats.
 Rehabilitation projects will construct these strategies or other pavement treatment types as identified in the Pavement Management System and further outlined in the Pavement Condition and Project Candidates manual developed and administered through the Materials Program.
 This project type could include isolated areas of reconstruction to meet identified pavement structure needs.

-Interstates will be designed to meet the following criteria for the paved width of travel lanes, shoulders, and auxiliary lanes.
+Rural multi-lane NHS Arterials will be designed to meet the following criteria for the paved width of travel lanes, shoulders, and auxiliary lanes.
 The right lane and shoulder will be designed to a full-depth pavement structure for 14 feet (12 feet of outside travel lane plus 2 feet of right shoulder).
-The remaining right shoulder width will be evaluated for a reduced-depth pavement structure, typically a minimum 4-inch plant-mix asphalt for the remaining full width.
-The full width of the left lane (or all other travel lanes) will be designed to a full-depth pavement structure, and the full left shoulder will be evaluated for a reduced-depth pavement structure, typically a minimum 4-inch plant-mix asphalt.
+The remaining right shoulder width will be evaluated for a reduced-depth pavement structure.
+The full width of the left lane (or all other travel lanes) will be designed to a full-depth pavement structure, and the full left shoulder will be evaluated for a reduced-depth pavement structure.
 Auxiliary lanes, including passing, climbing, and continuous acceleration/deceleration lanes, will be evaluated for a reduced-depth pavement structure as they carry a differing volume and mix of traffic.